LukePappa/myOS/new.md

-Discerning and choosing the appropriate responses to one's circumstances will bring inner peace.
+Discerning and choosing appropriate responses will bring inner peace.